 Islamic New Year falls on the first day of the month of Muharram .
 This date varies every year because the Islamic calendar is based on the phases of the moon.

 In the daily public and social life of Abu Dhabi and the Emirates, for practical reasons the reference calendar is the Gregorian one.

-In fact, January 1st is a public holiday in the Emirates and everywhere, regardless of the religion, best wishes for the new year are exchanged.
-And besides, “Happy New Year” this year will have a special value.
+In fact, January 1st is a public holiday in the Emirates and for New Year, regardless of religion and cultural traditions, we exchange greetings for the new year.